cockroachdb/docs/src/current/cockroachcloud/production-checklist.md

 ## Deployment options

-When planning your deployment, it is important to carefully review and choose the [deployment options](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/choose-a-deployment-option) that best meet your scale, cost, security, and resiliency requirements.
+When planning your deployment, it is important to carefully review and choose the [deployment options]({% link {{site.current_cloud_version}}/choose-a-deployment-option.md %}) that best meet your scale, cost, security, and resiliency requirements.

 Make sure your cluster has sufficient storage, CPU, and memory to handle the workload.
 The general formula to calculate the storage requirement is as follows:

 `raw data (storage, in GB) * replication factor (3 by default) * remove 40% to account for compression (0.6) * headroom (1.5-2)`

 {{site.data.alerts.callout_info}}
-CockroachDB {{ site.data.products.advanced }} clusters can be created with a minimum of 2 vCPUs per node on AWS and GCP or 4 vCPUs per node on Azure.
+CockroachDB {{ site.data.products.advanced }} clusters can be created with a minimum of 4 vCPUs per node and a minimum of 3 nodes per region.
 {{site.data.alerts.end}}

 For an example, refer to [Plan your Advanced cluster]({% link cockroachcloud/plan-your-cluster-advanced.md %}).

 ## Topology patterns

-When planning your deployment, it is important to carefully review and choose the [topology patterns](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/topology-patterns) that best meet your latency and resiliency requirements.
+When planning your deployment, it is important to carefully review and choose the [topology patterns]({% link {{site.current_cloud_version}}/topology-patterns.md %}) that best meet your latency and resiliency requirements.
 This is especially crucial for multi-region deployments.

 ## Cluster management